This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How Much Alcohol Is Too Much?
 Explaining Health Guidelines

-It can be hard to know how much alcohol is too much, especially when you keep hearing all those anecdotes about a regular drink being good for your health.
+It can be hard to know how much alcohol is too much, especially when you keep hearing anecdotes about the health benefits of drinking alcohol, like a glass of wine or beer.

-The truth is, there’s a spectrum when it comes to “too much.”
+The truth is, there’s a spectrum when it comes to what qualifies as “too much” alcohol.
 How any amount of alcohol will affect your body over time also depends on the individual drinking it.

-Let’s dive into the official recommendations on alcohol use, what too much drinking can look like, and the benefits of living alcohol-free if you’re sober curious
+Let’s dive into the official recommendations on alcohol use, the risks of alcohol, and the benefits of living alcohol-free if you’re sober curious

-When you reach levels beyond moderate drinking, the health consequences can be serious, as can the effects on your wallet.
+When you surpass moderate drinking, the health consequences can be serious, as can the effects on your wallet.
 The Centers for Disease Control and Prevention (CDC) define moderate drinking for Americans as:

 • One alcoholic drink per day for women

-• Two alcoholic drinks per day for men
+• 2 alcoholic drinks per day for men

 But what exactly is in one drink?
 The standard drink size for alcoholic beverages in those guidelines is: